moka-guys/integrity_checking/README.md

 On the sequencers Python lives in C://ProgramData/Miniconda2 - the ProgramData folder is hidden.

-The RunInfo.xml has been moved out of the dummy workstation runfolder which should result in a failed integrity test.
+The script moves files specified in the config script (files_to_move) out of the dummy workstation runfolder which should result in a failed integrity test.
-The script waits 15 seconds and the debug messages prompt you to move the missing file(s) back into the runfolder.
+The script waits 30 seconds before moving the missing file(s) back into the runfolder.
-The test should then pass.
+The test is then repeated (and should pass).

 After testing:
-Move the RunInfo.xml file back out of the run folder for future testing.
 Remember to set debug == False (config file).